AUTOMATIC1111/stable-diffusion-webui/Features.md

 ```

 # notification.mp3
-If an aufio file named `notification.mp3` is present in webui's root folder, it will be played when the generation process completes.
+If an audio file named `notification.mp3` is present in webui's root folder, it will be played when the generation process completes.

 As a source of inspiration:
 * https://pixabay.com/sound-effects/search/ding/?duration=0-30